Ames Almanack: Intellectual property

-With no real intellectual property enforcement, readers frequently copied the almanac for others.
-This led to bickering among printers as to who published the genuine edition of Ames' Almanack forcing Ames to certify by card as to the original version.
+With no real intellectual property enforcement, readers frequently copied from the almanac.
+This led to bickering among printers as to who published the genuine edition of Ames' Almanack.
+Ames was asked to certify the original version.

 Legacy

-Ames wrote during a time of a growing national concept of 'America' and not that of the traditional political conception of 'state' (in Ames' case Massachusetts).
-The growing conception of a national 'American' entity was reflected and propagated by the annual almanacs.
-By 1775, the almanac published a manual on how to make gunpowder so that every man could supply himself "with a sufficiency of that commodity."
-As the American Revolution started in 1775, there was a severe gunpowder shortage in Boston.
-As George Washington wrote to Congress, the Continental Army was "exceedingly destitute" of the material.
+Ames wrote during a time of growing American nationalism and this was reflected in the annual almanacs.
+In 1775, when the American Revolution began, the almanac published a manual on how to make gunpowder so that every man could supply himself "with a sufficiency of that commodity."
+As George Washington wrote to Congress, the Continental Army was "exceedingly destitute" of gunpowder.

 Ames took a stand on the religious Great Awakening running through the colonies in the early 18th century.
 The Great Awakening challenged the traditional authority of the congregationalist church.
-George Whitefield, an English evangelist, created controversy in the colonies with his Great Awakening sermons.
+George Whitefield, an English evangelist, stirred up controversy in the colonies with his sermons.
 In 1741, Ames satirized critics of Whitefield in "To the Scoffers at Mr. Whitefield's Preaching."
 Four years later, Whitefield came to Ames' hometown of Dedham to give one of his sermons.

-The same format used in Ames' Almanack was implemented by the Old Farmer's Almanac the popular annual publication in existence since 1792.
-This includes the following: page headings with the corresponding zodiac sign; left margin noting movable feasts, lines from a poem relevant to that month; phases of the moon; weather predictions; and anniversaries.
+The Old Farmer's Almanac, a popular annual publication in existence since 1792, copied the format used in the Ames' Almanack.
+This included page headings with the corresponding zodiac sign; left margin noting movable feasts, lines from a poem relevant to that month; phases of the moon; weather predictions; and anniversaries.

 Some early colonists used the blank pages of the almanac to keep personal diaries.
-Their memories are interlaced within the annual almanacs.
 The American Antiquarian Society collection in Worcester, Massachusetts holds at least two of these diaries, including that of Reverend Thomas Balch (1759).
 Ebenezer Gay, a pastor at the Church at Hingham in Hingham, Massachusetts similarly recorded his visits to Boston and days of prayer in his copy of the Ames Almanack.